Early Years Foundation Stage- EYFS

 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 areas of learning and development:

-- Communication and Language- Speaking, Listening & Understanding
+- Communication and Language- Speaking, Listening, Attention & Understanding

-The document below details the topics covered in Nursery and Reception:
+The document below details the topics covered and the Talk for Writing plan for Nursery and Reception:

 Other useful documents: